| |

 Brown Sugar

-While you could definitely substitute honey or maple syrup in this recipe, we’ve found that using brown sugar gives this granola the best texture.
-The maple syrup or honey tended to lead to a softer, less crunchy texture while the brown sugar worked perfectly for this.
+While you could substitute honey or maple syrup in this recipe, we’ve found that using brown sugar gives this granola the best texture.
+The maple syrup or honey tended to lead to softer, less crunchy clusters while the brown sugar worked perfectly for this.
 Alternatively, you could substitute coconut sugar for brown sugar.

 Coconut Oil